ark-ecs/Ark.jl/docs/src/manual/queries.md

 ## `Const` components

 Components wrapped in [`Const`](@ref) are read-only during query iteration.
-The query still matches entities by the component type `T`, but the returned column rejects mutations:
+The query still matches entities by the component type, but the returned column rejects mutations:

 ```jldoctest; output = false